 ./apic spaces:list --org $CEQUENCE_IBM_ORGANIZATION --server $CEQUENCE_IBM_SERVER --catalog <catalog-name>

-Excluding APIs where the Cequence global policy must be disabled
+Excluding APIs from the Cequence global policy

-- Click Add.
+- Select Add.

 Installing Cequence global policies

-chmod +x *.sh
+chmod +x *.sh ./deploy.sh

-Test the plugin setup
+Testing the plugin setup

-Testing the Integration
+Testing the integration

 Rollback